voverg/good-todo/readme.md

 This is a simple application written by html, css and clean javascript.
 In order to see a demo version of this app go to Github Pages [this link](https://voverg.github.io/good-todo/ 'Look task manager demo')

+Start write a text in input field and then push the **Enter** on your keyboard or 'Plus' button in bottom left corner next to the input field to add a task to the task list.

 This ES6 standard project rebuild with webpack and babel to be cross browsers.

 ![quiz](https://github.com/voverg/good-todo/blob/master/src/img/good_todo_screenshot.png)